Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: physical models

 becomes

-in rotating frame for qubits and the cavity, and applying the dispersive limit.
+in the rotating frame for qubits and the cavity, and applying the dispersive limit \refeo{(see Appendix~\ref{app:a})}.
 Here $\hbar \omega_\mathrm{A(B)}$ is the transition energy of qubit A(B), $g_\mathrm{A(B)}$ is the coupling strength between the cavity and qubit A(B), and $\hbar \chi_\mathrm{A(B)}$ is the interaction energy between the cavity and qubit A(B).
-This indicates a shift in the cavity resonance frequency equivalent to the addition of the shifts from qubit A and B, shown in Fig.~\ref{fig2I}(a).
+This indicates a shift in the cavity resonance frequency equivalent to the addition of the shifts from qubits A and B, shown in Fig.~\ref{fig2I}(a).